-Brian has been mentioned in New Jersey Monthly Magazine and has been listed in the New Jersey Super Lawyers® Rising Stars℠ Editions for the years 2009 through 2013, a list published by Thomson Reuters and which features no more than 2.5% of New Jersey attorneys.
-Brian volunteers his time to serve as an Early Settlement Panelist in Bergen and Passaic Counties, during which he reviews family law cases and makes recommendations towards settlement.
-Brian has also been appointed by the Court to serve as an attorney-in-fact to intervene and assist in high-conflict cases.
+Brian has been mentioned in New Jersey Monthly Magazine and has been listed in the New Jersey Super Lawyers® Rising Stars℠ Editions for the years 2009 through 2012 and 2014 through 2016, a list published by Thomson Reuters and which features no more than 2.5% of New Jersey attorneys.
+Brian volunteers his time to serve as an Early Settlement Panelist in Bergen County, during which he reviews family law cases and makes recommendations towards settlement.
+Brian has also been appointed by the Court to serve as an Attorney-in-Fact to intervene and assist in high-conflict cases.

 Brian is an active member of the American, New Jersey State and New York State Bar Associations, as well as the Family Law sections of the American, New Jersey, Bergen and County Bar Associations.
 He is also a Barrister in the Barry I. Croland Family Inn of Court.